Why Does Liga MX have an Apertura and Clausura Split Season?

-Liga MX has what can be though of as a confusing format, especially for North American sports fans who may not be familiar with the idea of a split season format.
+For a new sports bettor or new fan of Liga MX betting, Liga MX has what can be thought of as a confusing format, especially for North American sports fans who may not be familiar with the idea of a split season format.

 Let’s dive into an explanation of the Liga MX season format starting Apertra and Clausera.